cpalazzo/question1/README.md

 # question1
+Write a method that answers the following problem:

+Accept as input:

+·       list: a singly-linked list

-Remove middle element of linked list
+Remove the middle element of the list without iterating the list more than once.
+Assume the list size cannot be known until traversed.

+Support your answer with tests.

 I assumed some additional requirements while coding this.
 They are as follows: